linkpark/metarl-offloading/readme.md

 Related paper: [Fast Adaptive Task Offloading in Edge Computing based on Meta Reinforcement Learning ](https://arxiv.org/abs/2008.02033)

-If you like this research, please cite this paper by
+If you like this research, please cite this paper:

 ```buildoutcfg
 @article{wang2020fast,